psv-format/psv/spec.md

 Separators
 ----------

-In _rows_, occuring in vertical progression after each other in a PSV file, the top-level marker, i.e. the equals sign `=`, consists of two parallel horizontal lines and the second-level marker, i.e. the hyphen-minus or _dash_ `-`, consists of a single horizontal line.
-Consequently, in _columns_, occuring in horizontal progression after each other (i.e. inside a line of text), the top-level marker should be double vertical lines and the second-level marker should be a single vertical line, i.e. the _pipe_ character `|`.
+In _rows_, occurring in vertical progression after each other in a PSV file, the top-level marker, i.e. the equals sign `=`, consists of two parallel horizontal lines and the second-level marker, i.e. the hyphen-minus or _dash_ `-`, consists of a single horizontal line.
+Consequently, in _columns_, occurring in horizontal progression after each other (i.e. inside a line of text), the top-level marker should be double vertical lines and the second-level marker should be a single vertical line, i.e. the _pipe_ character `|`.
 The best character available in US ASCII for the double vertical line would be the broken bar `¦`, but since this is easily confused with the pipe and is not readily available on most keyboard layouts, the colon `:` is chosen instead.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ markdown
 ==========================